Nicklaus-s/Nicklaus-s/README.md

 👋 **Hello!
 I'm Nicklaus_s**

 I'm a Lua (Roblox) & JavaScript (node.js & discord.js) Developer that enjoys creating Discord bots, and more!
+I also am a full-stack web developer!

 💬 Discord || nicklaus#5400